copsTvFan/cops-episode-guide/guide.md

 - NYC (2:33 PM Briefing) After a quick WTC shot Freddy goes undercover as a drunk tourist in the subway to catch pick pockets.
 A black man in camouflage is a good Samaritan and tires to help.
 An illegal 19 year old Spanish guy steals his watch, chain and beeper and takes off.
 He is caught below.
+Likely segment  1 of CP-637.
 - Albuquerque, NM (11:33 PM Suspicious Activity) Two guys are arguing and Mark punches the other guy in the face in front of a cop who jumps out of his car and cuffs him.
 The victim says Mark is his brother and roommate and won't